Cybersecurity Compliance | | 23 min read

 A CUI data flow map should show who can access CUI and how.
 Document user groups such as executives, program managers, engineers, analysts, contracts staff, proposal teams, IT administrators, security staff, help desk personnel, MSP administrators, subcontractors, auditors, and customer users.

-Then identify direct file access, role-based application access, privileged administrator access, remote access, shared mailboxes, guest accounts, service accounts, API access, break-glass accounts, and support access by external providers.
+Then identify direct file access, role based application access, privileged administrator access, remote access, shared mailboxes, guest accounts, service accounts, API access, emergency accounts, and support access by external providers.

 This helps answer a core CMMC question: are access controls aligned to actual data exposure?